sammigachuhi/my_django/docs/14-adding-users.md

 You can decide whether your new users will require a password or single sign-on.
 In this case, we went with the former.

-Once you click **SAVE**, a new window with more granular details of the new user will show up.
+Once you click **SAVE**, a new window with fields requiring more details of the new user will show up.

 ![More user details](images/new_user_details2.PNG)